commschamp/cc_tutorial/tutorials/tutorial13/README.md

 ```
 Note the usage of `idx` parameter in addition to `id`.
 The `idx` specifies index (offset) of the
 detected message type in the **input** tuple (see [include/tutorial13/input/AllMessages.h](include/tutorial13/input/AllMessages.h))
-starting from the first message of having the same numeric ID.
+starting from the first message having the same numeric ID.
 In other word the indices are:

 - `Msg1_1`: **0** (offset since definition of `Msg1_1`)
 - `Msg1_2`: **1** (offset since definition of `Msg1_1`)